 Biopics are a hit or a miss.
 They either manage to portray a real person’s story authentically and with enough power to move audiences or simply fall flat.
-On top of that, there are some stories that are just extremely difficult to replicate on the screen.
-For instance, one can imagine why biopics about artists can prove to be rather tough to make given how it is often difficult to portray the “excitement” of making art as opposed to say, a sports competition.
+On top of that, some stories are just extremely difficult to replicate on the screen.
+For instance, one can imagine why biopics about artists can prove to be rather tough to make, given how it is often difficult to portray the “excitement” of making art as opposed to, say, a sports competition.
 2002’s ‘Frida’ takes up that challenge and comes out with flying colors on a mesmerizing portrait.

-As one would have imagined, ‘Frida’ revolves around the Mexican artist, Frida Kahlo.
+As one would have imagined, ‘Frida’ revolves around the Mexican artist Frida Kahlo.
 Kahlo’s popularity and cultural influence cannot be understated.
-She was best known for her self-portraits apart from works inspired by Mexican artifacts.
+She was best known for her self-portraits, apart from works inspired by Mexican artifacts.
 Moreover, she is also known to have attempted to lead a largely free life.
-She is now considered to be an icon for Chicanos, feminism, and the LGBTQ+ movement.
+She is now considered an icon for Chicanos, feminism, and the LGBTQ+ movement.
 The film mainly revolves around how Kahlo managed to overcome the pain of a crippling injury and a “tempestuous” marriage.

 Frida Filming Locations